jantonelli111/SSGL/README.md

 # SSGL
 R package implementing the spike and slab group lasso

-This is an R package to implement methods seen in "Spike-and-Slab Group Lassos for Grouped Regression and Sparse Generalized Additive Models" by Ray Bai, Gemma Morna, Joseph Antonelli, Yong Chen and Mary Boland, which can be found at the following link:
+This is an R package to implement methods seen in "Spike-and-Slab Group Lassos for Grouped Regression and Sparse Generalized Additive Models" by Ray Bai, Gemma Moran, Joseph Antonelli, Yong Chen and Mary Boland, which can be found at the following link:

 https://www.researchgate.net/publication/331463509_Spike-and-Slab_Group_Lassos_for_Grouped_Regression_and_Sparse_Generalized_Additive_Models